-“Skill list” is one approach often followed.
-You come up with a long list of skills often required in software development projects.
-Here is my sample list:
+This approach works straightforwardly, as follows: One comes up with a long list of skills often required in software development projects.
+Here is an exemplary list:

-Java, Ruby, Python, Erlang, Spring Boot, Ruby on Rails, RxJava, Hibernate, Maven, Ant, Rake, SQL databases, Postgres, MySQL, Oracle, other databases, Cassandra, database design, message passing, CSS, SASS, JS, React, JQuery, Docker, KVM, cloud admin, AWS admin, Kubernetes admin, Linux admin, Ansible, DNS admin, HTTP caches + reverse proxies + load balancers admin, version control system admin, git admin, ROCA, REST, micro-services, Netflix architecture, self-contained systems, crypto certificate handling, continuous integration, branching+merging workflows, version control migration, code review, continuous delivery, deployment on AWS, deployment on Kubernetes, software architecture, designing highly-available eventually consistent systems, interface documentation, software design documentation, best practice documentation, presentations, workshops, trainings, agile methods, scrum.
+Java, Ruby, Python, JS, ECMAScript, C++, Erlang, Spring Boot, Ruby on Rails, RxJava, Hibernate, Maven, Ant, Rake, SQL databases, Postgres, MySQL, Oracle, other databases, Cassandra, database design, message passing, CSS, SASS, React, JQuery, Docker, KVM, cloud admin, Kubernetes admin, Linux admin, Ansible, DNS admin, HTTP caches + reverse proxies + load balancers admin, version control system admin, git admin, ROCA, REST, micro-services, Netflix architecture, self-contained systems, crypto certificate handling, continuous integration, branching+merging workflows, version control migration, code review, continuous delivery, deployment on AWS, deployment on Kubernetes, software architecture, CAP theorem consequences, designing highly-available eventually consistent systems, interface documentation, software design documentation, best practice documentation, presentations, workshops, trainings, tutoring, agile methods, Scrum.

-To find out whether someone is a senior developer according to the skill list approach, you find out which of these skills the person has.
+To find out whether someone is a senior developer according to the skill list approach, one essentially finds out which of the skills from the list the person has.
 Each skill earns them a tick.
 The more ticks, the more senior.

 But are you interested in short term productivity only?
 Should it be of prime importance to you?

 We have a lot of progress and dynamics in our field.
-Whatever skills people have today will be insufficient two, let alone five years down the line.
+Whatever skills people have today will be generally insufficient two, let alone five years down the line.
 Not irrelevant, but insufficient.
-(With the exception of weird, slowly-moving places.
-The kind of place where a real senior developer would not want to dwell for long.
-At least, I wouldn’t.)

 So I recommend being interested in long-term prediction.
 Maximum overlap of a person’s present-day skill list with your present-day skill-demand list is a mediocre predictor of long-term performance.
-In the long run, learning is more important than knowing.
+In the long run, learning ability is more important than knowledge.

-Try to find out whether the person is good at picking up new stuff.
+So, to gauge whether someone has what makes a senior developer, you want to find out whether that someone is good at picking up new stuff.

 I have been told the higher up a career ladder some manager gets, the less clear-cut the questions become that confront her or him.
 Higher up the responsibility ladder, the consequences of decisions are increasingly hidden in the fog of the unknown.
 Of course, sharp, clear thinking is valuable at any level.
 But at the top of things, instinct and gut feeling are also needed.
 Quite urgently so.

-A senior developer can also put to good use well-developed and trained gut feelings.
+A senior developer I expect to have well-developed and trained gut feelings, and put those to good use.
 In my personal case, there are certain classes of problems I tend to sense early.
 Things in the fog, not clearly visible at first.

-I typically raise such problems with the team and the management structure of the place I’m at.
-Occasionally, further investigation reveals it’s been a false alarm.
-But often, we all agree I’ve sensed something that will hurt us later, if not addressed in time.
-Or it’s hurting us already, so addressing it will boost productivity.
+I typically raise such problems with the team and the management of the place I’m at.
+This “gut feeling” thing is by no means intended to replace rational discourse, but rather, to fuel it.
+Further investigation may occasionally reveal it’s been a false alarm, and that’s ok.
+But often, we all end up agreeing I’ve sensed something important.
+Something that will hurt us later, if not addressed in time.
+(Or it’s hurting us already, so addressing it will boost productivity and happiness.)

 Personally, I expect of myself, as a senior developer, sharp thinking, yes, but also the ability to drag out of the fog, to identify what hurts us, or will hurt us, as a software development team.
 I expect of myself the ability to identify problems.